On this field,

 Luckily, the conceptually chromatic moment of today spares openings to the vast territories of timeless aesthetics, where beauty, outlined in its bare simplicity resides - 'ist aufgehoben'.

-'Luckily', because, it (this very dominant conceptually-chromatic-moment-of-today) is effectively used to ensure and empower a steady proliferation of mortifying political commissions and pernicious institutional guidelines.
+'Luckily', because, this very dominant Moment is effectively used to ensure and empower a steady proliferation of mortifying political commissions and pernicious institutional guidelines.

-Crooning out the very first ideas for a very first painting already was like a dehiscence of an overaged form releasing seeds of needed gimmicks (some transgressional artist tools) to gradually grow into excitingly eclectic research and decision-making patterns.
+Crooning out the very first ideas for a very first painting already was like a dehiscence of an overaged form releasing seeds of needed gimmicks - a set of transgressional artist tools - that gradually grew into excitingly eclectic research and decision-making patterns.

 In this painting project I brought together casual excellence of different languages in a customized modernistic arrangement.
 Each painting is an episode of a trans-territorial drift over the fields of different ways of painting.
 The drift, which offered me an opportunity to liberate my own raw genealogical self and (re)arrange, (re)situate and (re)record the additional elements to authentic me as they were gradually surfacing up on the way.